Cycling in Taiwan

 Here’s a great resource put together by local bike tour and rental operator, Mathew Bike, which shows some of the key facilities along the extensive Taipei and New Taipei City Riverside Bikeway network, including washrooms and other relevant services for cyclists.

 Kaohsiung is the 2nd largest city in Taiwan and has been doing a fantastic job updating it’s off-road bike path network.
 While we know cycling infrastructure can always be improved, the bike paths in Kaohsiung offer great opportunities for recreation, family and commuters to travel and explore this city by bike.
 Featuring nearly 150km of paved off-road trails that skirt rivers, lakes and forests throughout the city.
 CLICK HERE

 Mountain Biking in Taiwan

 Mountain biking is a big part of any cycling scene, however, Taiwan Outdoors feels it should be presented separately from road and other trails.
-We will be producing a standalone Ultimate Guide to Mountain Biking in Taiwan over the coming weeks.
+We will be producing a standalone Ultimate Guide to Mountain Biking in Taiwan shortly.
 We’ll do our best to get this section online as soon as possible.